nguyengiabach1201/melanoma-dection/README.md

 ## Using
 Run `main.py` with the following struct:

-And at the end, we have some thing like this
+And at the end, we have something like this
 ```
 python main.py C:\Path\model1 melanoma1.jpg melanoma2.jpg
 ```